-In Republican Party, the New Mexico Republican Party made a request under the State’s Public Records Act for Taxation and Revenue Department records relating to the issuance of drivers’ licenses to foreign nationals.
+In Republican Party, the N.M.
+Republican Party requested under the state’s Public Records Act records relating to the issuance of drivers’ licenses to foreign nationals.
 The Public Records Act contains an exception for records exempted from disclosure by other state law, which includes constitutional and common-law privileges.
-The State refused production of some documents on grounds that they were protected by the executive privilege.
+The State refused production of some documents on grounds that the executive privilege protected them from disclosure.

 The Supreme Court engaged in an exhaustive review of federal and other states’ law regarding executive privileges, including the deliberative process privilege and the presidential or chief executive communications privilege.
 The Court ably distinguished these two privileges but held “emphatically that no deliberative process privilege exists under New Mexico law.”